 Power Plant 2016

 In spring 2014, Reto Hähnel took over the lead guitar and since then is influencing strongly the specific sound of Rizon.
 The line-up of Rizon was completed during fall 2014, first with Maik Kindermann on the Bass-Guitar and shortly after Rahel Fischer joined the band with her fantastic voice.
-At this stage, the songwriting was almost completed an the first half of 2015 was dominated by the recording session for the new album “Power-plant” wich will be released most likely in early 2016.
-The band is looking forward to go on tour and play and promote the album live to a broader audience.
+The first half of 2015 was dominated by the recording session for the new album “Power Plant”, which was released in early 2016.
+The band was on tour and promoted the album live to a broader audience.
+Rizon played as support of well known rock and metal bands, such as Eluveitie, Serenity, Dada ante Portas and others.
+In 2019 the band started to write new Songs and is planing a new release for 2020.